PaddlePaddle/Paddle.js/packages/paddlejs-core/README_cn.md

     inputType?: 'image' // whether is image or video, default value is image });

-// You need to register backend and ops before initing runner registerBackend(
+// You need to register backend and ops before initializing runner registerBackend(
-    'webgpu', // 'webgl', 'webgpu', you can name it yourself backend, // backend instance
+    'webgpu', // 'webgl', 'webgpu', you can name it by yourself backend, // backend instance
     ops // backend ops
 );